saurabhvartak1982/aksupgradeguidance/README.md

 c.
 Cordon and drain the older NodePool (Blue).
 This action will move the workloads to the new NodePool (green).<br />
 d.
 Delete the older NodePool (Blue).<br />

 ### b.
-Architecture patterns-based measures
+Architecture patterns-based measures:
 **1. AKS Cluster-level Blue-Green set-up** <br />
 AKS Cluster-level Blue-Green set-up is the safest option to perform AKS upgrades.
 This option gives a better ability to validate the functioning of the applications post an upgrade and it also provides an easy way to perform the roll-back.
-This option is may be expensive. <br />
+This option is may prove expensive - cost wise. <br />
 Below is the sequence which is to be followed **(one of the many ways)**:<br /><br />
 a.
 Have an AKS Cluster-level Blue-Green set-up in-place.
 Essentially, it is 2 AKS Clusters (one Blue and one Green) both sitting behind a single L7 load balancer like an Azure Application Gateway or an Azure Front Door.
 I am assuming there is an active-active set-up of AKS Clusters such that both the clusters service the requests.<br />
 b.
 Turn off the traffic flowing to the Green AKS Cluster. <br />